 - 1. AGREEMENT.
 To help you benefit most from your group experience, you will agree to: - A) Talk about the issues and problems that prompted you to join the group - B) Tell the emotionally meaningful stories of your life - C) Verbally communicate your immediate thoughts and feelings about yourself, the group leader, and the group members - D) Take an equal share of the total talking time - E) Agree not to leave the group until you complete or resolve what you came to the group to address - 2.
 CONFIDENTIALITY.
 Each member of the group agrees that they will not reveal the identity of any other member of the group either by name or identifying material.
 Group members would not feel free to be completely open with their most intimate feelings if they thought they would be talked about outside of the group. - 3.
 NO USE OF ALCOHOL OR OTHER DRUGS.
-No one is to come to group, at any time, under the influence of alcohol or other addictive drugs.
-If you are unable to make or keep this commitment, you agree to discuss other treatment options with Chip Abernathy. - 4.
+Because abstinence from the use of addictive substances is a prerequisite for recovery, membership in the group requires total abstinence from the use of alcohol and other drugs with the potential for addiction.
+If I am unable to make or keep this commitment, I will discuss other treatment options with Chip Abernathy. - 4.
 CONTACT BETWEEN GROUP MEMBERS OUTSIDE OF THE GROUP.
 There is no rule prohibiting such contact; however, any contact should be shared within the group.
 This keeps cliques from forming, which, if they did, could damage the integrity of the group as a working unit.
 It is important to remember that it is more beneficial to keep the group relationships therapeutic rather than social. - 5.
 SUBGROUPING.
 When a subgroup of two or more members gets together to talk about the group and how they feel about different members, they often keep this information to themselves.
 Consequently, important information that needs to be shared between group members is withheld.
 This eventually inhibits the potential for self-awareness and growth that can occur from this feedback when given directly within the group.
 In addition, subgroup members behave differently in group.
 Typically, they protect each other and do not give each other the feedback each needs.
 Therefore, it is imperative that talk outside of the group be brought back and talked about within the group. - 6.
 NO SEXUAL CONTACT BETWEEN GROUP MEMBERS.
 The group members agree that during their membership in group no sexual liaisons will be formed.
 This freedom from sexual liaisons facilitates an intimacy between group members that, in turn, provides a basis for growth and change.
 Thus, the trust necessary for openness and problem-solving can develop. - 7.
 NO HITTING OR DAMAGE TO THE OFFICE.
 Anger is to be expressed verbally rather than physically.
 As with any other emotions, anger, freely and openly expressed, can form the basis for insight and growth. - 8.
 GRADUATION VERSUS TERMINATION FROM THE GROUP.
 When members begin thinking about discontinuing psychotherapy, they are expected to discuss this in group, prior to making their final decision, as freely as they have discussed other feelings.
 Graduation from group therapy is a time of joy and sharing, which has been thought out and shared within the group.
 On the other hand, group members may decide to terminate at a point in therapy when they are beginning to face some critical issues that they are attempting to avoid by leaving the group.
 The input of other group members is extremely valuable at this point.
 While no one needs the permission of the group to discontinue psychotherapy, it is in the spirit of growth that leaving the group be discussed in the group.